Kings Canyon (Northern Territory)

 Kings Canyon, also known as Watarrka, is a canyon in the Northern Territory of Australia located at the western end of the George Gill Range about 321 km southwest of Alice Springs and about 1316 km south of Darwin, within the Watarrka National Park.

 History

 Luritja people have inhabited the area for at least 20,000 years.

-Ernest Giles was an early European explorer, who reached the canyon in 1872.
+Ernest Giles was an early English explorer who reached the canyon in 1872.

 Name

-Kings Creek runs along the bottom of the canyon, and gives it its name.
+Kings Creek runs along the bottom of the canyon and gives it its name.
 The creek was named by Giles in 1872.
 He wrote in his book Geographic Travels in Central Australia from 1872 to 1874: "I called King's Creek after Mr. Fielder King... an old and kind friend of mine".

 The Aboriginal (Luritja and Arrernte) name for the creek and canyon is "Watarrka" (pronounced what-ARR-kah), which is the Luritja word for the local umbrella bush (Acacia ligulata) that grows in the vicinity.
 The national park thus gets its name from this landform.